 Eligibility

-To be eligible for a Dissertation Completion Fellowship, you must be formally admitted to candidacy in a Ph.D. program in an eligible department.
+To be eligible for a Dissertation Completion Fellowship, you should be formally admitted to candidacy in a Ph.D. program in an eligible department.
 Ordinarily, preference will be given to students who have not received a fellowship from another source within the last two years (the year of application and the year prior).
-Student's with a single semester of prior fellowship support are still eligible for the Dissertation Completion Fellowship, although if awarded they may only be selected for a single term fellowship.
+Student's with a single semester of prior fellowship support are still eligible for the Dissertation Completion Fellowship, although if awarded they may only be selected for a single-term fellowship.

 Eligible departments include: